olaroos/deepnetnotes/logbook.md

 **25 July 2019**

 Started writing the stacked gru module.
 I realize I have to rewrite the model.parameters() function.
 My SGRU-module is made out of a number of single GRU-modules.
 I have to figure out what structure the optimizer expects when feeding it the parameters of my module.

+It seems like the optimizer expects a generator, I will try to loop through all the single GRU-modules and yield the output from their parameters() function:

+def parameters(self):
+  for stack in range(n_stacks):
+    for param in iter(self.GRUs[stack].parameters()):
+      yield param